What is UConn’s Secured Research Infrastructure (SRI)?

 - The security controls should be provided centrally.
 ITS made significant investments in our enterprise level security infrastructure and operational processes that enable us to protect CUI using centrally supported tools with more capabilities that can be provided locally.

-Within the UConn Secured Research Infrastructure (SRI) Network, the PI and their researchers will access a virtual workstation remotely with the ability to share data with those in the same research project.
+Within the UConn Secured Research Infrastructure (SRI) Network, the PI and their researchers will access a virtual workstation remotely or through a dedicated SRI laptop or desktop with the ability to share data with those in the same research project.
 Remote access to the SRI allows connectivity to a secure network through network segmentation (provided by the VPN) and two-factor authentication (provided by DUO).
-While VPN/DUO accomplish the control requirements set by the NIST standard, they provide the security needed to be able to access the SRI environment remotely.
+While VPN/DUO accomplish the control requirements set by the CMMC/NIST standard, they provide the security needed to be able to access the SRI environment remotely.

 Process of the Principal Investigator

-All compliance documentation related the research project will be stored in a repository called the ‘NIST Binder.’
-This binder will enable any University audit or compliance staff to easily review research projects and its associated documentation in a single location.
-NIST also requires periodic risk assessments, which will be conducted periodically.
-Centralizing all project and technical documentation into a binder will greatly reduce the work related to risk assessments while showing our due diligence is met regarding the security of the environment.
+All compliance documentation related the research project will be stored in the System Security Plan (SSP).
+This SSP will enable any University audit or compliance staff to easily review how the 130 security controls are being established and maintained.
+CMMC/NIST also requires periodic risk assessments, which will be conducted periodically.
+Centralizing all infrastructure and technical documentation into a SSP will greatly reduce the work related to risk assessments while showing our due diligence is met regarding the security of the environment.

-The PI’s role is to ensure the binder is as current as possible.
-A PI should inform their system administrator and the CISO (or designated ITS-ISO representative) of any changes to their system.
-For example, installing new applications, new system requirements, and adding or removing access for research participants authorized in the TCP.
+The PI is to ensure proper procedures of safeguarding CUI is maintained at all times with their entire research team.
+A PI should inform their system administrator and the CISO or designated ITS-ISO representative of any changes to their system.
+For example, installing new applications, new system requirements, and adding or removing access for research participants authorized in the TCP/TCSP.

 Roles and Responsibilities

 Four roles were identified as the OVPR and the ITS-ISO worked through determining responsibility for compliance.
-Individuals assigned to these roles will be documented in the NIST binder.
+Individuals assigned to these roles will be documented in the SSP.

 - Information System Owner/Principal Investigator